Anwen747/weatherbit-weather-card/README.md

 entity_summary_5: sensor.wbit_day5_text
 ~~~~

 Optional entries add components to the card.
-The daytime high and all pop entities require template sensors (see below).<br>
+The daytime high and all pop and precip entities require template sensors (see below).<br>
 ***Please note entity_pop_1 to 5 lines must all be included for daily pop (probability of precip) to show in forecast.<br>
-***Please note entity_pos_1 to 5 lines must all be included for daily pos (possible precipitation) to show in forecast.
+***Please note entity_pos_1 to 5 lines must all be included for daily precip (forecast amount of precipitation) to show in forecast.

 ~~~~
 entity_sun: sun.sun